hiteshsapkota/2171-swen-610-01-7-teamOreo/docs/DesignDoc.md

 ## Overview of User Interface

 When the user goes to our application, the home screen is presented which will allow the user to sign in.
 When the user presses the sign-in button, the system presents the login page where the user can enter a unique name for himself.
 If the details entered by the user is empty or if the name is already taken, appropriate error messages will be shown.
 When the user enters a unique name, the system will show the home page, this time showing all the players that are available to play.
 The user can then select a player and press the play button which starts the game for both the player and the opponent he/she wants to play.
 The player will start the game first and the opponent will be in the waiting state.
 The player can select any piece which he/she owns and move it in the board.
 The board validates the move once the player has made a move.
 If there is an illegal movement, the piece will come back to its original position giving errors, else it will show the valid message and the piece can be moved.
 The player can either backup the move or reset the move, or submit the move.
 When the player submit the move, the move is committed and the player is in the waiting state, and the control moves to the opponent.
 This goes on and on until the game ends, wherein the system shows the user who has won and who has lost.
 Any player can select the go home button to delete the game from the system and the system will take him/her to the home screen so that they can play another game.
 The user can also log-out of the system which frees the name for another user to use.

-User Interface prevent the direct interaction of user with the application and the model tier.
-It is responsible User Interface consist of two components: UI controller and UI view.
-UI controller is responsible for handling the routes whereas UI view is responsible for displaying the webpage for the user.
-UI controller is done by the HTTP route handler whereas UI view is done by view templates .
-UI view consists of a three ftl files:home.ftl, game.ftl and sign in.ftl.
-Different controller classes are implemented in order to handle routes.
-Get LogInController, Post LogIncontroller, Get SignOut Controller are some examples of the UI controller.

 ## UI